Does this test have other names?

 Most of the testosterone in your blood attaches to 2 proteins: albumin and sex hormone

 binding globulin (SHBG).
-Some testosterone is not attached to proteins, or free.
-Free
+Some testosterone is free, which means it is not attached

-testosterone and albumin-bound testosterone are also referred to as bioavailable testosterone.
+to proteins.
+Free testosterone and albumin-bound testosterone are also referred to

-This is the testosterone that is easily used by your body.
+as bioavailable testosterone.
+This is the testosterone that is easily used by your

-If your healthcare provider thinks that you have low or high testosterone, he or she
+If your healthcare provider thinks that you have low or high testosterone, your total

-will first test total testosterone levels.
+testosterone levels will be checked first.
 This looks at all 3 types of testosterone.

 The free testosterone can help give more information when total testosterone is low.